Aquaculture in Canada 2012: A Report on Aquaculture Sustainability

 Minister of Fisheries and Oceans

 This first report of the Aquaculture Sustainability Reporting Initiative, Aquaculture in Canada 2012, documents the current information on the sustainability of aquaculture in Canada.
 Key sustainability issues for Canada’s aquaculture sector are reflected and organized into six themes: Ecosystem Health, Animal Health and Welfare, Safe and Healthy Products, Resource Use, Social Responsibility, and Economic Viability.
-This report builds on previous efforts outlined in the Report to Launch the Aquaculture Sustainability Reporting Initiative [PDF 1.07 Mb], which set out the overall direction and engagement process (Figure 1).
+This report builds on previous efforts outlined in the Report to Launch the Aquaculture Sustainability Reporting Initiative, which set out the overall direction and engagement process (Figure 1).

 Aquaculture sustainability reporting is a central element of the National Aquaculture Strategic Action Plan Initiative.
 The Strategic Action Plans developed through this Initiative and endorsed by federal and provincial governments, include a suite of actions to be undertaken by the aquaculture sector with the broader goal of advancing the environmentally, socially and economically sustainable development of aquaculture in Canada.
 Projects are being undertaken within a five-year timeframe and are based on the priorities and available resources within each of the partners’ jurisdictions.
 More information on the National Aquaculture Strategic Action Plan Initiative and to access the five Action Plan.

 The Aquaculture Sustainability Reporting Initiative: A Collaborative Effort